scossu/lakesuperior/docs/fcrepo4_deltas.rst

 In FCREPO4 a deleted resource leaves a tombstone deleting all traces of the previous resource.

-In LAKEsuperior, a normal DELETE creates a new version snapshot of the resource and puts a tombstone in its place.
+In Lakesuperior, a normal DELETE creates a new version snapshot of the resource and puts a tombstone in its place.
 The resource versions are still available in the ``fcr:versions`` location.
 The resource can be “resurrected” by issuing a POST to its tombstone.
 This will result in a